"Actionable Insights to Fuel Your Growth"

 Technical and Engineering Complexity to Restrain Market Growth

-Floating energy is a relatively new domain.
+Floating energy is a relatively a new domain.
 There is a shortage of specialized engineers and a lack of global standards for its design, safety, and performance.
 This adds to uncertainty for project developers and investors.
-All these factors increase cost, time, and risk, thereby restraining market growth unless mitigated through innovation and experience building.
+All these factors increase cost, time, and risk, thereby restraining floating power plant market growth unless mitigated through innovation and experience building.
 Routine operations, inspections, and repairs are more difficult and expensive on water than on land.
 This requires specialized vessels, marine crews, and equipment, increasing O&M (Operations and Maintenance) costs.

 By Power Source